google/ExoPlayer/extensions/vp9/README.md

 the extension, the next step is to tell ExoPlayer to use `LibvpxVideoRenderer`.
 How you do this depends on which player API you're using:

-* If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+*   If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you can enable using the module by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
 This will use `LibvpxVideoRenderer` for playback if `MediaCodecVideoRenderer` doesn't support decoding the input VP9 stream.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `LibvpxVideoRenderer` priority over `MediaCodecVideoRenderer`.
 *   If you've subclassed `DefaultRenderersFactory`, add a `LibvpxVideoRenderer` to the output list in `buildVideoRenderers`.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.
 *   If you've implemented your own `RenderersFactory`, return a `LibvpxVideoRenderer` instance from `createRenderers`.
 ExoPlayer will use the first `Renderer` in the returned array that supports the input media format.
 *   If you're using `ExoPlayer.Builder`, pass a `LibvpxVideoRenderer` in the array of `Renderer`s.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.

 Note: These instructions assume you're using `DefaultTrackSelector`.
 If you have a custom track selector the choice of `Renderer` is up to your implementation,